Frequently Asked Questions

 Q3: What are Arrayjet's key benefits versus other printers?

-A: There are many, the key benefits as follows:
+A: There are many, the key advantages being as follows:

 Accuracy & reproducibility: low intra- and inter-slide CV values utilising Xaar piezoelectric printhead technology with <5% CV.
 More specifically, this means: